swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhostagehurt.md

 ---

 # OnHostageHurt
-This event is triggered when hostage_hurt is triggered
+This event is triggered when hostage_hurt is triggered.
 ::: tabs
 @tab Lua
 ```lua